 A young woman came to my practice and told me she was afraid because she was sure God was mad at her.
-She had an abortion long time ago, and was sexually involved with multiple partners in her life.
+Her self-awareness accused her.
+She had an abortion a long time ago and was sexually involved with multiple partners in her life.
 At that time, she was thinking that God was preoccupied with her sins and shortcomings, and she felt that God was seeing her with anger and reproach.
 Was she right?

 I am also thinking about a young man who came to me seeking professional help.
 He could no longer believe that God takes a personal interest in his life.
 He said he had suffered so much that he could not conceive God having any interest in him.
-He also said he never experienced the caring hand of God, and if God loves someone, for sure, it was not him.
+Furthermore, he also said he never experienced the caring hand of God, and if God loves someone, for sure, it was not him.
 Was he right?
-Both cases show the lack of understanding of who could God be in our lives lives.
+Both cases show the lack of understanding of who God could be in our lives.

-Meeting God in the vulnerability of my sins and shame is something strengthening because I know that whatever I find in my inner rooms never opened before, will not stop God from saying “this is my son, whom I love with all my heart”.
+Meeting God in the vulnerability of my sins and shame is strengthening.
+That is why I know that whatever I find unopened in my inner rooms will not stop God from saying, “This is my son, whom I love with all my heart.”